yarisvt/tyk-docs/tyk-docs/content/configure/tyk-pump-dashboard-config.md

 ### mongo-pump-aggregate
 This pump stores data in a collection called `z_tyk_analyticz_aggregate_{ORG ID}`.

-There are minimal number of documents that get stored, don't need to worry about capping this.
+There are minimal number of documents that get stored, so you don't need to worry about capping this.
 The documents contain aggregate info across an individual API, such as total requests, errors, and more.

 This pump supplies the data for the following sub categories `API Usage Data`: